Mayor of Moscow

 The Mayor of Moscow (Мэр Москвы) is the head and the highest-ranking official of Moscow, who leads the Government of Moscow, the main executive body of the city.

 Moscow is both a city and separate federal subject, according to the Constitution of Russia.
 Most federal subjects are headed by governors, but the office of the head of Moscow is called Mayor of the City of Moscow, according to the Charter of the city of Moscow.

-Sergey Sobyanin, the incumbent Mayor of Moscow, was re-elected for a new term in 2018.
+Sergei Sobyanin, the incumbent Mayor of Moscow, was re-elected for a new term in 2018 and then in 2023.

 Responsibilities

-The separate office of the Premier of the Government of Moscow existed in 1991-2001 (Yuri Luzhkov was the only officeholder), but it was merged with the office of Mayor of Moscow.
+The separate office of the Premier of the Government of Moscow existed in 1991-2001 (Yury Luzhkov was the only officeholder), but it was merged with the office of Mayor of Moscow.
 1999 Moscow mayoral election was the last time when the mayor ran together with the vice-mayor.

 Mayor of Moscow heads Government of Moscow.
 The mayor's office administers all city services, public property, police and fire protection, most public agencies, and enforces all city and state laws within Moscow.
-The mayor's office is located in Tverskaya Street and has jurisdiction over all districts of the City of Moscow.
+The mayor's office is located in Moscow City Hall Building in Tverskaya Street and has jurisdiction over all districts of the City of Moscow.
 The mayor appoints deputy mayors, directors (heads of city departments) and other officials.

 The Government of Moscow's budget is the largest regional budget in Russia.